Activists accuse India of lapses in genetically modified mustard approval

 During its evaluation and approval for GM mustard, the Genetic Engineering Appraisal Committee (GEAC) - a regulator under the Ministry of Environment, Forest and Climate Change - violated bio safety regulations, said the Coalition of GM-free India.

-GEAC's decision was riddled with serious regulatory lapses, the coalition said in a report released on Friday.
+GEAC's decision was riddled with serious regulatory lapses, the coalition said in a report.

+The government responded on Saturday, saying in a statement the GEAC cleared GM mustard after lengthy trials and close scrutiny of relevant data gathered over the years.
+The regulator has followed every guideline for approving the GM mustard crop, it said.

+The authorities considered environmental release only "after the applicant completed three years of Biosafety Research Level (BRL) I and II trials conducted under confined field conditions," and after an environmental risk assessment, the government said.

 New Delhi approved GM mustard, part of the rapeseed family, to help cut the country's expensive cooking oil imports.